Do Something

 When I ask Shapiro if his freedom theme ought to be applied at the national level, he demurs.
 “I’m not a pundit,” he says.
 “You’ll opine on that.
 But I did just say on one of the Sunday morning shows that this election is not just about Trump and Biden.
 It’s really about what kind of country we want to be and whether we’ll protect our freedoms and, in the process, still be a beacon of hope across the globe.”

-Shapiro, 51, may get the chance to bring his freedom fighting stump speech to a national audience this fall, if he is selected to be the vice presidential candidate on a Kamala Harris presidential ticket, now that Pres.
-Biden has dropped out of the race.
-Democratic politicians in Pennsylvania, many of whom endorsed Harris Monday, have been pushing her to select Shapiro as her running mate.
+Democratic politicians in Pennsylvania, many of whom endorsed Harris this week, have been pushing her to select Shapiro as her running mate.
 He is apparently one of several VP candidates under consideration, both because of his relative bipartisan popularity and because of Pennsylvania’s importance to the election.
 (Other governors being considered: North Carolina’s Roy Cooper, Kentucky’s Andy Beshear and Illinois’ JB Pritzker.)

-“I am telling them, without question, [Shapiro] would make them proud,” former PA Congressman Bob Brady, head of the Philadelphia Democratic Party, told the Inquirer over the weekend.
+“I am telling them, without question, [Shapiro] would make them proud,” former PA Congressman Bob Brady, head of the Philadelphia Democratic Party, told the Inquirer last weekend.
 “He would do a great job, he would lock in Pennsylvania.
 He’s a great speaker, and he would be a great addition to the ticket.”

 He is surprisingly popular among the MAGA crowd.

 A May poll from The Inquirer, New York Times and Siena College found that Shapiro is hugely popular in the Commonwealth of Pennsylvania, with 57 percent of residents approving of his leadership.
 More specifically, 77 percent of Democrats, 42 percent of Republicans and 39 percent of Independents think Shapiro is doing a good job.
 Strikingly, 35 percent of Pennsylvania Trump supporters also said they approved of the governor’s performance so far.
+And in 2016, when Trump won the state of Pennsylvania, Shapiro in his race for attorney general received 86,000 more votes than the new president-elect.

 How does he do it?
 Platt laid out some of the reasons in late May, including the fact that governors tend to be more popular than other politicians — Beshear in Kentucky, for example, also has support among Trump voters.
 Shapiro is also widely viewed as a nice guy, with deep moral and religious beliefs, who shows up and “gets shit done” — as well as a tough guy who does not shy away from a fight.
 As Platt said: